 Announcing the Yale Needs Women playlist!
 22 songs released between 1969 and 1972, plus a short prelude from 1967 (can’t forget Aretha Franklin’s Respect!).
 Find it on Spotify and read the liner notes here!

-Yale Needs Women is “stunning” (Library Journal), “thrilling” (Booklist), “riveting and uplifting” (former Federal Reserve Chair Janet Yellen), and “beautifully written” (Harvard University Professor Henry Louis Gates, Jr.).
+Yale Needs Women is “lively and engaging” (New York Times), “stunning” (Library Journal), “thrilling” (Booklist), “riveting ” (former Federal Reserve Chair Janet Yellen), and “beautifully written” (Harvard University Professor Henry Louis Gates, Jr.).
 “You must read this book,” says bestselling author Nathalia Holt.

 And you can download the reader’s guide for your book group here!